Audiobook Narration Academy

 John Marshall Media doesn’t teach from theory or trends.
 Our instructors are working audiobook producers, directors, engineers, and narrators who create audiobooks every day for major publishers.

-Audiobook Narration Training Courses
+Audiobook Narration Training Course

-for Every Stage
+Courses & Classes for Every Stage

 Pre-Beginner / Getting Started